sutton7302/sutton7302/README.md

 # Hi there, I'm Dylan Sutton Chavez 👋

-Welcome to my GitHub profile!
-I'm an AI engineer and researcher specializing in deep learning, graph neural networks, and axiomatic theorem-proving models.
+I'm Dylan, an AI engineer and researcher specializing in deep learning, graph neural networks for memory architectures, large language models and axiomatic theorem-proving model.

 ## About Me